 I swear I’m no lush, but it seems I’ve accumulated a collection of spirits from around the world.
-I’ve made limoncello from a recipe off a kitchen towel that I picked up in Italy, brought home Tequila in a fancy decorative bottle from Mexico, bought some Amarula as well as wine from South Africa, and recently made my very own Gin (distilled by my own two hands!) at Edinburgh Gin.
+I’ve made limoncello from a recipe off a kitchen towel that I picked up in Italy, brought home Tequila in a fancy decorative bottle from Mexico, bought some Amarula as well as wine from South Africa, and recently made my very own Gin (distilled by my own two hands!) while visiting Leeds.

 This traditional holiday drink is similar to eggnog and consists of Puerto Rican rum mixed with coconut milk and and flavored with holiday spices like cinnamon, nutmeg, and clove.
 Click here for the coquito recipe.